 Seed Germination Tests

-If you are saving seed to grow next year, it is important to know that they
+If you save seeds to grow next year, it is important to know, that they will

 or those received from a gardening friend, make sure to do a germination

-test sometime before spring.
-If they are not going to sprout, it's better
+test sometime before spring planting time.
+If they are not going to sprout,

-middle of winter.
-If done in January or February, it offers a gardening activity
+the middle of winter.
+If done in January or February, it offers a gardening

 We've got two methods for you to try.
 Both are simple and easy.
 Are you ready?